Ilhasoft/rapidpro-docs/WeeklyNews/wn003GraphicsVSWordsCloud.md

----
-id: wn003
-title: RapidPro & U-Report news
-sidebar_label: Website polls - Graphic vs. Words cloud
----

-# RapidPro & U-Report news: Website polls - Graphic vs. Words cloud
+# Website polls - Graphic vs. Words cloud

-## Hello

 Let's talk about the website today?
 One very interesting option to display Reporters' responses is using **Words cloud** instead of only graphics between replied categories.
 It's very simple to use it, but there are some points that I would like to share in order to be sure things works as it should.